charlesagyemang/possinote_ui_sa/README.md

 ## API Integration

-The dashboard integrates with the PossiNotify API with the following endpoints:
+The dashboard integrates with the PossiNote API with the following endpoints:

 ### Authentication
 - `POST /api/v1/auth/login` - Customer login